Publish hosted imagery layers

 5. Select the raster type of your input imagery from the drop-down menu.
 The raster type metadata is used to display, correct, and process the imagery in a consistent way.

 6. Each raster type contains unique metadata specific to the sensor and image parameters.
-If you are creating an imagery layer by clicking Single image > Collection of images, create one layer per image, and the only raster type that is supported is the Raster Dataset data type.
+If you are creating an imagery layer by clicking Single image or Collection of images, create one layer per image, and the only raster type that is supported is the Raster Dataset data type.
 If you are creating an imagery layer by clicking Mosaic Dataset, you won't see the raster type option because the uploaded mosaic dataset raster type and properties are used.

 7. Click the Properties button to specify the properties for the selected raster type.